3-Day Naha/Okinawa itinerary: Off-beat (winter) adventures in the South of Japan

 Former Underground Headquarters of the Japanese Imperial Navy

-From the city centre, it is a 15-minute bus ride and short but steep uphill walk.
-From the Himeyuri Peace Museum (or the Peace Memorial Park), it’s a bit over an hour by bus (albeit on your way back to Naha).
+It is a 15-minute bus ride from the city centre and a short but steep uphill walk.
+From the Himeyuri Peace Museum (or the Peace Memorial Park), it’s over an hour by bus (albeit on your way back to Naha).

 Hacksaw Ridge